inngest/website/pages/blog/_posts/2023-11-20-metrics-with-timescale.md

 metrics_a{msg=”hello world”, status=”failed”} 303
 ```

-It’ll make sense to diff between #1 and #2 because they have the same “success” status, and the delta here will be 6.
+It’ll make sense to diff between #1 and #2 because they have the same `success` status, and the delta here will be 6.
 But there’s no point in trying to diff #1 and #3 because their statuses are different.

-Now, what if I take away “status” from the tags?
+Now, what if I take away `status` from the tags?
 Since timescale is just postgres, it means I will be dropping a column, and this is what will become of existing metrics.

 ```txt
 metrics_a{msg=”hello world”} 300